usnistgov/SAMURAI/docs/index.rst

 - [A]ngle of
 - [I]ncidence

-Intoduction
+Introduction
 ----------------------

 The National Institute of Standards and Technology (NIST) Communication Technology Laboratory (CTL) developed the Synthetic Aperture Measurement with Uncertainties and Angle of Arrival (SAMURAI) millimeter-wave testbed and technique.
 SAMURAI utilizes a synthetic aperture method using a robotic arm and vector network analyzer/large signal network analyzer (VNA/LSNA) for flexible and accurate propagation channel and device measurements as a function of both frequency and angle.
 Note: this technique can use a measurement tool.

-In the NIST configuration of SAMURAI, linear and non-linear measurements are possible leveraging the LSNA measurement capability.
+In the NIST configuration of SAMURAI, linear and non-linear measurements are possible leveraging the large signal network LSNA measurement capability.
 We perform wideband measurements from 26.5 to 40 GHz on an optical table in a controlled laboratory to ensure stability during our measurements.
 The robotic arm allows for multiple configuration scan types from rectangular to cylindrical.

 In this documentation, we provide a getting started documentation, software for both data acquisition and data analysis.
 We also provide past measurement campaigns data from an Angle-of-Arrival measurements to the Central Utility Plant measurements.
-Finally, we provide base software libraries and frequency asked questions.
+Finally, we provide base software libraries and frequently asked questions.

 .. image:: ./external_data/image_authors.jpg

-*SAMURAI System Set up to test the scattering off of two cylinders.
-This test is used to test the angular resolution of different angle of arrival (AoA) algorithms.*
+*Rod Leonhardt, Alec Weiss, and Jeanne Quimby (left to right) setting up the SAMURAI system.*

 This documentation describes how the system is run, the data is stored, and options on how it can be processed.